John Parker (rower): Turkish national coach (2013)

-Head Coach at Vesper Boat Club (2014–2016)
+Head coach at Vesper Boat Club (2014–2016)

 From 2014 to 2016 Parker was the head coach at Vesper Boat Club, where he brought them back to the Olympics in 2016, representing the United States for the first time as the club since 1960.

-World Rowing Development Coach (2013–2020)
+World Rowing development coach (2013–2020)

 From 2013 to 2022 Parker served World Rowing as a development coach in addition to his coaching positions becoming more active from 2017 to 2020 when he was coaching in Egypt as the Covid Pandemic hit that year.
 Before that, he helped introduce the new sport of Coastal Rowing to America Samoa.
 From 2017 to 2019 he worked to build rowing in Jamaica.

 While coaching at Vesper he coached Nigeria's 1st Olympic rower including her qualification in 2015.

 Visual artist career

-eyekhan (1999–2008) / gnitcelfer (2007–2017)
+Eyekhan (1999–2008) / Gnitcelfer (2007–2017)

 Eyekhan was a pseudonym for John Parker while he lived in New York from 1999 to 2008.
 As gnitcelfer, (the same as gnitcelfer.reflecting), he was documenting ideas on gnitcelfer.blogspot.com and reflecting on his art career anticipating new work from 2008 to 2018.

-Eyekhan (John Parker) studied as a painter.
-In 1999 he relocated to Brooklyn and showed installations applying painting's ideas of plasticity to everyday inexpensive objects (Gleaned Detritus Project™).
-Adding an interactive element he followed the same approach in the medium of sound (Listeners™).
+In 1999 he relocated to Brooklyn and showed installations applying painting's ideas of plasticity to everyday inexpensive objects (Gleaned Detritus Project).
+Adding an interactive element, he followed the same approach in the medium of sound (Listeners).

 John Parker's visual work is in numerous private collections and since 2019 two drawings entered the permanent collection of MAC USP – Museu de Arte Contemporânea da Universidade de São Paulo.

 Musician career

-Taint (2001–2003) (DJ) in "Spongeworthy" band
+Taint (2001–2003), DJ in Spongeworthy

-The beginning of Parker's music creativity started with DJing in a band named "Spongeworthy" as DJ Taint.
+Parker began his music career DJing in the band Spongeworthy under the name DJ Taint.
 He played Korg Electribes and an American Audio CD Scratcher with Richard Douglas (Heinsohn) who played guitar and sang.
 They played, without rehearsal, 19 live performances.
 The songs were similar in style to Southern rock, but John was inclined to experiment with sounds.

-jenghizkhan (2001–2022)
+Jenghizkhan (2001–2022)

 The manifestation of the more artistic and experimental side of John M. Parker happened as 'jenghizkhan' on an Apple Powerbook G3 laptop and a DAT recorder with field microphone.
 Starting with sculptures that amplified the sound, he took part in DJ Spooky's CMJ Music Festival performance in 2001 and then later showed at Fluxfactory, the Bronx River Art Center, and vertexList.

 He composed "the noise of experiments: bits & pieces" among other works.
 He played Remote Lounge, The Kitchen as part of Share, Tonic, Galapagos Art Space, Sputnik, Stinger Club and, with other groups, The Tank and CBGBs.

-John was awarded 'best of 2005' by Tom Moody (artist) on his blog for a live recording with monomachine and circuit bent Casio SK-1 at Front Room, Brooklyn.
+Tom Moody (artist) listed a live recording, made with a monomachine and circuit-bent Casio SK-1 at Front Room, Brooklyn as one of his notable picks of 2005 on his blog.

 He collaborated with Denim Venom (Bill Mattinson) [2001–2003] and He Goatan (formerly !M.O.O.B.)
 (Marc Peckham, Cave Precise, Pat Mason) [2002–2004].